 There are, however, several problems with interpreting this image as a faithful representation of Cibber's performance.
 While a few of the frontispieces that adorn Rowe's edition The Works of William Shakespear may depict the plays in performance, many certainly do not.
 The most obvious evidence that the Richard III frontispiece falls into the latter category is that the play for which this image serves as frontispiece is Shakespeare's version, not the 1699 adaptation that Cibber would have been performing.
 The most famous recent actor to have used the Shakespearean text was Samuel Sandford, who appeared in a production led by Betterton and performed sometime before 1691-1692.23 Cibber's version of the play had not been performed for five years before Rowe's edition appeared, and although Sandford had died eleven years before Rowe's edition saw publication, his performance was memorable enough that Cibber could discuss it at length in his Apology of 1740.
-If the illustration does depict the play in performance, in other words, it might as easily memorialize Sandford's performance as Cibber's.
+If the illustration does depict the play in performance as Cibber's.